Cockburn Central

 Cockburn Central features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 49.3% of all households, including 13.2% couples with children, 28.2% couples without children, and 5.9% single parent families.
-Non-family households comprise the remaining 50.7%, with lone person households at 44.2% and group households making up 6.0%.
+Family households account for 49.3% of all households, including 13.2% couples with children, 28.2% couples without children, and 5.9% single parent families.
+Non-family households constitute the remaining 50.7%, with lone person households at 44.2% and group households comprising 6.0% of the total.
 The median household size is 1.9 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households